International Business Management (Spain) BBA Hons - 2019 Entry

-You will spend your third and final years abroad, studying at the prestigious ICADE in Madrid, Spain.
-You transfer to the partner university at the beginning of your third year and take courses such as Managerial Economics and Introduction to Operations Management.
-You will also undertake a six-month work placement in the country where you’re studying, typically starting in the middle of your third year.
+Your third and final years are spent abroad, studying at the prestigious ICADE Business School in Madrid, Spain.
+You transfer to the partner university at the beginning of your third year studying courses such as Managerial Economics and Introduction to Operations Management.
+You will also undertake a six-month work placement in Spain, typically starting in the middle of your third year.

-At the end of the four years, you will be awarded two degrees: BBA Hons from Lancaster and the corresponding degree of the partner university.
+At the end of the four years, you will be awarded two degrees: Bsc Hons from Lancaster and the corresponding degree of the partner university.
+Our graduates find their international perspective put them in a strong position in the corporate jobs market.
+These include roles in market research, financial analysis, management, communications and consultancy with brands such as Aston Martin, Deloitte and Neilson.

 A Level AAB